 - How will drought affect the future water supply?

-- What is the likely incidence of drought in the regions, the nationwide pattern of drought?
+- What are the likely incidence of drought in the regions and the nationwide drought pattern?

-- Level of risk in relation to drinking water availability in urban and rural areas?
+- Level of risk to drinking water availability in urban and rural areas?

-- Impact of drought on vulnerable communities and impacts on house prices and land values among others.
+- Impact of drought on vulnerable communities and effects on house prices and land values, among others.

 - Impact of drought on agriculture, tourism, and food production

 - Frequency of low flow of river and lakes systems

 - Impacts of the incidence and length of future drought on energy production and consumption, irrigation, the security of supply and cost to consumers, water quality, minimum flows, renewal investments, and fuel substitution.